gerstrong/Commander-Genius/readme.txt

 Also many special thanks to Martin Hauber (Tulip) who has been supporting me all the time in testing the Windows version of CKP and giving me access to new information.
 Without you it wouldn't be so great now!

+And also special thanks to Chad Ian Anderson (Pizza2004) in helping us in many points of the game.
+Even in difficult times he always supported us.

-And also special thanks to Chad Ian Anderson (Pizza2004), Scott (Pickle) and Albert Zeyer for his changes.
-They helped out a lot on the code.
+Furthermore special thanks to Scott (Pickle) and Albert Zeyer for his changes.
+They helped out a lot on the quality of the code and performance incrate.

-I'm sure, there were more people who helped me and I forgot to mention, but many thanks to them also.
+I'm sure, there were more people who helped us and we forgot to mention, but many thanks to them also.

 Many thanks to all of you, the project has gone farther, and will be a nice port to Commander Keen!

 And yes, it's no rumor, we are working on Keen 4 support!
+Stay tuned!

 ****************************************************************************
 For questions, comments, or updates to the source tree